-RECOMMENDATION: in support of Policy 6 the following actions are recommended.
+RECOMMENDATION E: in support of Policies 5 & 6 the following actions are recommended.

-- A review of bus stops in the Area particularly around the three stations on West End Lane to ensure their current location is not restricting passenger or pedestrian requirements. - ii.
+- i.
+A review of bus stops in the Area particularly around the three stations on West End Lane to ensure their current location is not restricting passenger or pedestrian requirements. - ii.
 Measures to prevent empty buses using Mill Lane to return to their depot. - iii.
 Consideration of plans for a West Hampstead station on the Chiltern national rail route.